Amoxicillin (as trihydrate)

 If it has expired or is damaged, return it to your pharmacist for disposal.

-If you are not sure whether your child should start taking amoxycillin, talk to your doctor or pharmacist.
+If you are not sure whether your child should start taking amoxicillin, talk to your

 Before your child starts to take it